NUS-Class-Bot/student01S/readme.md

 3. `Tutor` shares the `Token` with the students present in the classroom by writing it on a white board.
 4. `Students` mark attendance using `/attend` (`Token`).
 If the classroom is already *full* (number of students indicated in step 2 is reached), or if the `Token` is incorrect, the attendance is not marked and the `Student` is informed of the same.
 If there's a problem, the `Student` can approach the `Tutor`, who can immediately check on the `Google Sheet`.
 5. `Tutor` finishes the process by sending `/stop_session` to the bot.

+*Optional: The tutor can also choose to comment on a student's performance in a particular session using `/comment`*

 Here's a comprehensive summary of all the command supported by the bot and their function: